thakura1/a3-AditriThakur/README.md

 Some challenegs I faced were implementing session-based authentication, ensuring todos are linked correctly to logged-in users, and handling asynchronous database operations.
 Implementing session-based authentication with GitHub OAuth required careful handling of express-session and passport to ensure users stayed logged in.
 I also had to link todos correctly to the logged-in user in MongoDB, which involved debugging null-user entries and ensuring all CRUD operations respected the authenticated session.
 Finally, handling asynchronous database operations and coordinating them with the frontend form submissions required careful use of async/await to ensure newly created todos appeared immediately for the correct user.

+I used Bootstrap 5 as the main CSS framework.
+Bootstrap allowed me to quickly implement a professional design aesthetic.
+I also applied a custom color scheme and font family to match my design preference.I also styled buttons (btn-primary, btn-success, btn-danger) to fit the theme colors.

+I used the following middleware in my application: express.json(): Parses incoming JSON requests and makes the data available under req.body. express.urlencoded({ extended: true }): Parses URL-encoded form data. express.static(): Serves static files like HTML, CSS, and JS.
+express-session: Manages server-side session storage for logged-in users.
+connect-mongo: Stores session data in MongoDB so sessions persist across server restarts. passport.initialize(): Initializes Passport authentication for the app. passport.session(): Enables session-based authentication with Passport.
+(checkAuth in routes): Verifies if the user is logged in before allowing access to todo routes and returns a 401 Unauthorized if not authenticated.

+Adjusted the todo form and login card with shadows and rounded corners for a more polished look.
 - challenges you faced in realizing the application
 - what authentication strategy you chose to use and why (choosing one because it seemed the easiest to implement is perfectly acceptable)
 - what CSS framework you used and why